 Driving in wet weather

 Rain is terrific for agriculture, soothing when it gets too hot, and just calming overall.
 But rain, when you are driving, is a potential hazard.
-Driving in wet weather should be done with extra care by road users since visibility and adherence to the road are drastically reduced.
+Driving in wet weather conditions should be done with extra care by road users since visibility and adherence to the road are drastically reduced.

 Make Sure You See Others and Are Seen by Others